top of page

 Teaching Artists lead a one-time introduction to spoken word during or after school, focusing on igniting student passion for poetry through a performance, writing prompt, conversation, and information about ways to get involved.

-Teaching Artists teach an existing class of students to critique, write and perform poetry, spoken word, or hip-hop.
-Teaching Artists collaborate with the classroom teacher to connect student writing to existing curriculum, to prepare students for events they can perform in throughout the year such as Citywide jams and Youth Slams.
-The TA will help students become more confident writers, discuss Social Justice topics, advocacy, developing their own voices and using Spoken Word as a method of raising their voices.
+Teaching Artists teach an existing class of students to critique, write, and perform poetry, spoken word, or hip-hop.
+Teaching Artists collaborate with the classroom teacher to connect student writing to existing curriculum; to prepare students for events they can perform in throughout the year such as Citywide Jams and Youth Slams.
+The TA will help students become more confident writers and discuss Social Justice topics and advocacy, fostering student development of their own voices and using Spoken Word specifically as a method of raising their voice.
 This work is always then connected back to the classroom curriculum and the links between the two are woven together.
 The TA will also help teachers adapt the Teaching Artists’ lessons for their own use if requested.
 The number of sessions varies based on school requests/ preferences.

 Clips from Pop Up events